 There is no UNDO mechanism for importing, so it's a good practice to test with only one or two rows of data before making the full Import.
 By doing this, you can save yourself a great deal of time in the case the Import doesn't work as you expect.

 Import Logs: Understanding any errors

-In the event of any issues, the system will import any rows that it can successfully, and omit any problem entries.
-You can view the status of any imports (pending and successful), as well as view specific errors related to problem imports, from the menu at CRM-->Contacts-->Import Logs.
+You can view the status of any Imports (pending and successful), as well as view specific errors related to problem Imports, by viewing the Import Logs.

 Navigate to CRM > Contacts.
 Click Import Logs in the top horizontal menu bar.